 Maintaining and improving habitat

 There are a number of simple and low cost ways of improving habitat which are applicable in many situations.
-These are described in the habitat manuals, but here is a list of some of the actions that our projects will typically involve:
+These are described in the habitat manuals, but here is a list of some of the common actions to consider:

 - Fence the banks to prevent excessive livestock damage, but remember to allow access for periodic controlled grazing to control the resulting vegetation.